lgy112112/Fastai_LiverTumor_Segmentation_Tutorial/README.md

 This repo uses Fastai as model buider (UNet with ResNet50 as backbone)

-After 60 epochs of training, it perform fairly fine.
+After 60 epochs of training, it performs fairly fine.

 Just to notice, preprocess is equally important to network.